Foreign travel advice

 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

-Check your visa validity carefully.
+It is your responsibility to check your visa details carefully.
 Don’t overstay your visa or work illegally.
-The authorities conduct regular checks and you may be fined or detained for not complying with the conditions of your visa or work permit.
+The authorities conduct regular checks and you may be fined, detained or deported (or all three) for not complying with the conditions of your visa or work permit.
 If you remain in China longer than 6 months, you may need to get a Residence Permit.

 Travelling to Hong Kong

-If you visit Hong Kong from the mainland of China and wish to return to the mainland, you will need a visa that allows you to make a second entry into China.
+British nationals don’t need a visa to travel to Hong Kong or Macao.
+If you visit Hong Kong from the mainland of China and wish to return to the mainland, you’ll need a visa that allows you to make a second entry into China.

 Yellow fever certificate requirements